DPA (GDPR)

 10.2 This DPA is a part of and incorporated into the Agreement so references to "Agreement" in the Agreement shall include this DPA.

-10.3 In no event shall any party limit its liability with respect to any individual's data protection rights under this DPA or otherwise.
+10.3 In no event shall any Party limit its liability with respect to any individual's data protection rights under this DPA or otherwise.

 Schedule 1